mariaclarafrisoni/Project-KE4H/methodology.md

 LIMIT 300
 ```

-We then compared this list with the manually curated list of well-known castles to identify overlaps and gaps.
+We then compared the list displayed in the image below with the manually curated list of well-known castles to identify overlaps and gaps.
 ![image](https://github.com/user-attachments/assets/b3c11938-1c69-46e5-8d40-a59f1eace610)

 ## Step 2: Selecting a Case Study – Castello di Fénis